brodkewitz/brphoto-metadata-tools/README.md

 ### Design

-This script handles various raw formats as well as jpg and heic.
+This script recognizes various raw formats as well as jpg and heic.

 It accepts tsv formatted input with two columns: a filename and a description string.